 Resources for faculty who are, or are seeking to, integrate community-based learning into their teaching practice.

-- If CBL is a component of your course, it must be in line with current PCC remote instruction policies.
+If CBL is a component of your course, it must be in line with current PCC remote instruction policies.
+In addition, the related community engagement activities for your CBL assignment/project must be completed remotely and also in line with the following parameters to maintain a low risk of exposure to COVID-19:

 Related CBL Instructor Resources